sotakudo/fvib/README.md

 # Flexible Variational Information Bottleneck
-The implementation code of Flexible Variational Information Bottleneck <https://arxiv.org/abs/2402.01238>
+The implementation code of [Flexible Variational Information Bottleneck: Achieving Diverse Compression with a Single Training](https://arxiv.org/abs/2402.01238)

 ## To use in a project
 See `demo.ipynb` for simple description of the usage.